i Invest in Housing

 Workplace Housing and Co-development

-Businesses in Vancouver are having a difficult time attracting and keeping talent.
-It is simply too expensive to buy or even rent in Metro Vancouver.
-One solution is for NPHDs to partner with companies whose management and staff are in need of affordable housing.
-Solutions can include affordable rental and covenanted affordable homeownership.
+Businesses in BC are struggling to attract and retain talent because housing prices in Metro Vancouver are simply too high.
+One solution is for Non-Profit Housing Development Corporations to partner with companies whose management and staff need affordable housing.
+Possible options include affordable rental units and covenanted affordable homeownership.

 ADUs, Laneway Homes and Secondary Suites